Christiana Harle – an introduction

 Some say Chrisse or Chrissy is a wise woman.
-We do know she travels between her little log house in Rääkkylä and her partner’s place in Espoo.
 She has been working shamanically and following a shamanic path since 1991.
-Perhaps even before that if you count fishing, hiking, wandering, camping in Northern California since birth. “much more at home in the woods than in the city” says her mother.
+Perhaps even before that if you count fishing, hiking, wandering, camping in Northern California and elsewhere since birth.
+“Much more at home in the woods than in the city” says her mother.

-Life’s dance in Finland (since 1987) has led her to be a mother and stepmother, to work in visual anthropology, teach English, creative arts teacher for day care, edit newsletters, run for Parliament, sit on boards and local government positions, raise money for projects, participate in various networking projects from women entrepreneurs to village revival to arranging international conferences and festivals from Nordic Anthropological Film Association and VisCult to animistic gatherings to village festivals, cooking and waitressing – and even working at Khoomei Festival in Tuva.
+Life’s dance in Finland (since 1987) has led her to be a mother and stepmother, to work in visual anthropology, teach English, creative arts teacher for day care, edit newsletters, run for Parliament, sit on boards and local government positions, raise money for projects, participate in various networking projects from women entrepreneurs to village revival to arranging international conferences and festivals from Nordic Anthropological Film Association and VisCult to animistic gatherings to village festivals, cooking and waitressing – and even as an official hired worker at Khoomei Festival in Tuva.
 She is a bee-keeper (just for fun she completed the diploma, too) and cider-wine maker (diploma).
 Chrisse has over thirty years of experience leading groups.
 All the while bringing the World of Spirits – of Nature – into the her work places through ceremony and shamanism as a path and animistic worldview.
+For full CV, please contact her directly.

 When she was almost nine yrs. she was sent home to die.
 Mother prayed.
 Was it to live or die?
 She lived and began dreaming.
 Some of her work is through conscious dreaming – sometimes information just arrives at the door.
 Mama said the dreaming was “a gift from God” and “use it well”.